tendermint/tendermint/docs/specification/new-spec/README.md

 # Tendermint Specification

 This is a markdown specification of the Tendermint blockchain.
-It defines the base data structures used in the blockchain and how they are validated.
+It defines the base data structures, how they are validated, and how they are communicated over the network.

 XXX: this spec is a work in progress and not yet complete - see github [isses](https://github.com/tendermint/tendermint/issues) and